chory-lab/bme590-fall-2025/README.md

-# 🚀 Welcome to Our Class Project
+# 🚀 BME 590 - Laboratory Automation Class Repository

+Welcome to the official class repository for Fall 2025 BME 590: Laboratory Automation!

+**Professor**: Emma Chory, Ph.D.
+**Teaching Assistant:** Benjamin Perry

+---

-This guide provides all the steps needed to set up your computer for our project.
+This README will provide all the necessary steps to set up your computer for class assignments, tutorials, and projects.
 We will install all necessary tools, including Python and the `pylabrobot` library.
-Please follow these steps in order.

-The total setup time is approximately 20-30 minutes.
+Please follow these steps in order and if you run into any issues, please send an issue to the \#code channel in slack!
+Additionally, you can contact Ben or Professor Chory or attend office hours.

 ---